Introduction

-Mental health is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
-Mental health encompasses emotional, psychological and social well-being.
-It refers to an individual’s ability to enjoy life, cope with challenges and work productively.
-While the dictionary definition may seem straightforward enough, things get much more complicated when you start talking about what it means for someone to be “mentally healthy.”
-In fact, there are no universally accepted criteria for mental health other than those outlined above (in which case what constitutes “normal stresses”?).
+Mental health is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and can make a contribution to her or his community.
+Mental health encompasses emotional, psychological, and social well-being.
+It refers to an individual’s ability to enjoy life, cope with challenges, and work productively.

-Mental health is not just the absence of mental disorder.
+Mental health is not just the absence of mental disorders.

 It’s about being able to cope with the normal stresses of life, work productively and fruitfully, and make a contribution to your community.

-In order to achieve these goals, you need a positive mental attitude (PMA), which is an approach to life that emphasizes optimism, confidence and a sense of personal power.
+To achieve these goals, you need a positive mental attitude (PMA), which is an approach to life that emphasizes optimism, confidence, and a sense of personal power.
 It’s also important for you to have positive relationships with other people: friends or family members who provide support when you’re down in the dumps; colleagues who make you feel valued; teachers who encourage your learning process.
 A good PMA helps keep stress levels down so that you can focus on what matters most—your own well-being!

-Mental health is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.
+Mental health is a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and can make a contribution to his or her community.

 Good mental health isn’t just the absence of mental health problems.

-- Good mental health is a state of well-being in which every individual realizes his or her own potential, can cope with life’s challenges, can work productively and fruitfully, and is able to make a contribution to her or his community.
+• Good mental health is a state of well-being in which every individual realizes his or her own potential, can cope with life’s challenges, can work productively and fruitfully, and can make a contribution to her or his community.

 Being mentally or emotionally healthy is much more than being free of depression, anxiety, or other psychological issues

-Mental health is not just the absence of mental disorder.
-It’s also a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.
+Mental health is not just the absence of mental disorders.
+It’s also a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and can make a contribution to his or her community.

 The World Health Organization defines it as: “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”